getnamo/GlobalEventSystem-Unreal/README.md

 Blueprints which would listen to the SAReady event, don't even have to care where the source came from and you could easily swap out this logic actor for maybe another type without changing any other code; an example of the loose coupling enabled by GES.
 The actor is replaceable, there is no additional boilerplate that needs to be changed if replaced.

-## Component Receivers - Organizing Events
+## Component Receivers - Optional way of organizing events

 If your receiver is an actor, you can organize your events via _GESBaseReceiverComponent_ sub-classed _ActorComponent_ receivers.
 These receivers automatically store the last received value and auto-unbind on EndPlay.